Kentucky Cardinal: History

 Unlike its predecessor, the Kentucky Cardinal was a full-fledged daily train.
 On the days the Cardinal operated, the southbound Kentucky Cardinal split from the eastbound Cardinal (train 50) at Indianapolis and continued to Louisville, while the northbound Kentucky Cardinal combined with the westbound Cardinal (train 51) in Indianapolis for the journey to Chicago.
 On the remaining four days of the week, the Kentucky Cardinal ran independently from Louisville to Chicago.
 The Texas Eagle operates in a similar manner, running as a section of the Sunset Limited on the three days that the latter train operates.

 The train was handicapped by inconvenient departure and arrival times, as it ran on the same schedule as the Indianapolis-Chicago leg of the Cardinal.
 It was also plagued by slow travel times, especially on the segment from Indianapolis south to Louisville.
 This segment was operated over the Louisville and Indiana Railroad, which had purchased the line from Conrail in 1994, and had a speed limit of 30 miles per hour (48 km/h) over most of the route due to its jointed rail.
 This made travel on the southern leg of the Kentucky Cardinal slower than automobile traffic on the parallel Interstate 65.

-With the opening in 1999, Greyhound began running Thruway Motorcoach bus connections from Jeffersonville south to Nashville, Tennessee, with stops at Elizabethtown and Bowling Green, Kentucky.
+With the opening in 1999, Greyhound began running Amtrak Thruway bus connections from Jeffersonville south to Nashville, Tennessee, with stops at Elizabethtown and Bowling Green, Kentucky.
 Though rail passenger advocates tried to get the train's route extended to Nashville in an effort to increase ridership, Amtrak lost its mail contract, and the Kentucky Cardinal last ran July 4, 2003, restoring the old Hoosier State on July 6 (the Cardinal ran both ways on July 5).